chainflip-io/chainflip-eth-contracts/docs/Vault.md

 ## `executexSwapAndCall(struct IShared.SigData sigData, struct IShared.TransferParams transferParams, uint32 srcChain, bytes srcAddress, bytes message)` (external)

- Transfers native or a token from this vault to a recipient and makes a function call
+ Transfers native tokens or an ERC20 token from this vault to a recipient and makes a function
-         completing a cross-chain swap and call.
+         call completing a cross-chain swap and call.
 The ICFReceiver interface is expected on the receiver's address.
 A message is passed to the receiver along with other parameters specifying the origin of the swap.